Emeritus Professor Ian Wronski AO

 Distinguished Professor Schofield is inaugural Director of the Australian Institute of Tropical Health and Medicine (AITHM) and the Queensland Tropical Health Alliance (QTHA).
 He was for 24 years an NH&MRC Research Fellow at the Walter and Eliza Hall Institute in Melbourne, has twice held an International Research Scholarship of the Howard Hughes Medical Institute, and was co-founder of Ancora Pharmaceuticals Inc. A recognised authority in the immunology and pathogenesis of infectious diseases, his research programs cover basic molecular sciences, product development and commercialisation, epidemiology and public health.
 His approach to malaria has resulted in promising vaccine development programs, and clinical trials in Papua New Guinea and Africa.
 He has published key articles in the highest ranked international journals and received over 6,500 citations to date.

-Mr Skarott is the Chair of JCU Dental and President of the Cairns Historical Society and Museum.
+Mr Skarott is Board Chair, Cairns and Hinterland Hospital and Health Service, Chair of James Cook University Dental and President of the Cairns Historical Society and Museum.
 He was Chair of Ergon Energy and a director of Energy Queensland Ltd as well as being Chair of the Cairns Port Authority until June 2010.
 Mr Skarott has also served in a number of other positions including as a director of Advance Cairns; Treasurer of the Regional Development Australia Committee (Far North Queensland and Torres Strait); and director and Chief Executive Officer of the Electricity Credit Union.

 Ms Cate Whalan